firi/appengine-afterburner/README.md

 used to make it work easier with unittests, so you can disable the wrapper if needed.
 The JSON payloads can be hard to read when debugging.

-#### Error Reporting
+## Cloud Error Reporting

+By enabling the structured logging middleware described in previous section, Afterburner restores most of the functionality of GCP's Cloud Error Reporting tool.
+Most importantly, this will correlated the stack traces in the logs to the requests that fail.
+These stack traces then also show up in the emails that are send and so on.

-Correlating the logs by trace id at least returns the ability so see the stack traces that correspond to requests that fail.
-Sadly, not all features of Error Reporting are yet available.
+Sadly, not all features of Error Rporting are yet available.
 Atttempts to get the http context to show in the Error Reporting tool has failed, for now likely because that service interprets logs from App Engine differently.
 I am still trying to get this working properly.

 ## BigQuery